Steel Bridge Competition canceled, SUNY Canton hopes to host next year

-CANTON — In response to the novel coronavirus and the New York State Governor’s PAUSE executive order, the American Institute of Steel Construction has cancelled the 2019-2020 Steel Bridge Competition.
+CANTON — In response to the novel coronavirus and the New York State Governor’s PAUSE executive order, the American Institute of Steel Construction has canceled the 2019-2020 Steel Bridge Competition.

 The Roos House is closed.